offsoc/onionplan/docs/02 - Roadmap: Usability Proposal.md

 Same as those from the previous phase, plus:

 1. The technology gets hard to scale.
 Mitigations:
-   * Increase the evaluation period to try optimize.
+    1. Increase the evaluation period to try optimize.
-   * If the implemented domain discovery method does't not scale, it can be phased out (or discouraged) by the end ot the evaluation period.
+    2. If the implemented domain discovery method doesn't not scale, it can be phased out (or discouraged) by the end of the evaluation period.

 ### Roadmap

 1. Implement address translation plugins:
-   * For [Sauteed Onions][], using the latest API version and SCT/certificate verification.
+    1. For [Sauteed Onions][], using the latest API version and SCT/certificate verification.
-2. Implement distributed [Sauted Onions\]\[\] resolvers:
+2. Implement distributed [Sauteed Onions][] resolvers:
-   * Behind multiple load-balanced Onion-Services?
+    1. Behind multiple load-balanced Onion-Services?
-   * As a plugin for relays, so exit nodes can perform these queries if their Operators want to?
+    2. As a plugin for relays, so exit nodes can perform these queries if their Operators want to?
 3. Build an experimental Tor Browser shipped with a Tor daemon configured with all implemented Tor NS API plugins and built-in set of [Sauteed Onions][] resolvers.